brysoncotton/EAW-HardpointAutoFillter/README.md

 This tool generates structured XML entries for hardpoints for the game Empire at War: Forces of Corruption.
 The intent is to streamline the task of creating of multiple hardpoints that follow a similar naming convention.

-## Getting Started
-1. Download the provided .exe under the releases section

-2. Fill out all necessary fields for your hardpoints.
-(You can paste existing hardpoint code into the top field to use as a template.)

-3. Replace the name of the hardpoint with YOUR_hardpoint_NAME_00 (e.g., HP_MC80_TB_00).

-4. The program searches for 00 in the following fields and replaces it with consecutive values (01, 02, ...
-09, 10, etc.):

-       Hardpoint Name

-       Model To Attach

-       Attachment Bone

-       Collision Mesh

-       Damage_Decal

-       Damage_Particles

-       Fire Bone A

-       Fire Bone B

-       Fire Bone C

-       Turret_Bone_Name

-       Barrel_Bone_Name

-6. Click "Generate XML".

-7. Verify the generated XML is correct.

-8. Click "Copy Output" and paste it into your hardpoint .xml file.
-9.
-10. Click "Copy Names" to copy the names of the generated hardpoints for convenient pasting into your unit .xml file.

 The generator can:
 - Produce multiple hardpoint XML entries with incremental naming and values.
 - Load and parse existing hardpoint XML snippets to autofill input fields.